 This award is targeted to an AGS member clinician educator track junior faculty (Assistant Professors/Instructors) who are in the career development stage of their professional experience, and who have made a significant contribution to the education and training of students/trainees in geriatrics and health professions schools.
 The ideal candidate will have met some or all of the following criteria:

 Significant contribution to mentoring and providing career advice to students/trainees; and

 Teaching expertise as well as educational program development is valued in the selection of the recipient for this honor.

 The nomination should consist of a primary letter of nomination outlining the candidate's contributions as written by another educator who is familiar with the candidate's work and should include any involvement in the AGS.
 The application must include the candidate's biosketch (NIH-style, 4 pages maximum) and a mentoring table/summary and one supporting letter of recommendation (limited to 1 page).
 Nominations will be reviewed and the awardee selected by the Awards Committee of the AGS.

-To recognize his/her outstanding achievement, the awardee will receive a letter documenting the award and a framed certificate will be presented during the Awards Ceremony at the AGS Annual Scientific Meeting.
+To recognize his/her outstanding achievement, the awardee will receive a letter documenting the award and an award certificate.